Maolra Seoighe: Maamtrasna murders

-As of 2016, nobody has issued an apology or pardon for the executions, though the case has been periodically taken up by various political figures.
-The then MP for Westmeath, Timothy Harrington, took up the case, claiming that the Crown Prosecutor for the case George Bolton, had deliberately withheld evidence from the trial.
+Timothy Harrington, then MP for Westmeath, took up the case, claiming that the Crown Prosecutor for the case George Bolton, had deliberately withheld evidence from the trial.
 In 2011, two sitting members of the House of Lords, the Liberal Democrat life peers David Alton and Eric Lubbock, requested a review of the case.
 Crispin Blunt, Tory Parliamentary Under-Secretary of State for Prisons and Youth Justice, stated that Seoighe was "probably an innocent man", but that he would not be seeking an official pardon.

-On 4 April 2018 Michael D. Higgins, the President of Ireland, issued a pardon on the advice of the government of Ireland saying "Maolra Seoighe was wrongly convicted of murder and was hanged for a crime that he did not commit".
+On 4 April 2018 Michael D. Higgins, the President of Ireland, issued a pardon on the advice of the government of Ireland saying "Maolra Seoighe was wrongly convicted of murder and was hanged for a crime that he did not commit."
 It is the first presidential pardon relating to an event predating the foundation of the state in 1922 and the second time a pardon has been issued after an execution.

-The case of Maolra Seoighe is not an isolated one, and there are strong similarities with the case of Patrick Walsh who was hanged in Galway jail on 22 September 1882 just three months before Maolra for the murders of Martin and John Lydon.
-The same key players and political factors were active in both cases and his conviction is just as questionable as that of Maolra.
+The case of Maolra Seoighe is not an isolated one, and there are strong similarities with the case of Patrick Walsh who was hanged in Galway Gaol on 22 September 1882 just three months before Seoighe for the murders of Martin and John Lydon.
+The same key players and political factors were active in both cases and his conviction is just as questionable as that of Seoighe.